 In 2013, three Darts (Buses 140, 141 and 142) were wrapped in a special livery and used to operate the Centenary Loop, a free service which operated around the Parliamentary Zone (although plain Darts also operated this service).

-As at March 2017, only six Darts were active in the fleet – all of these buses operated the free City Loop service and were based at Belconnen Depot.
+By March 2017, only six Darts remained active in the fleet – all of these buses operated the free City Loop service and were based at Belconnen Depot.

 The City Loop service was discontinued as part of Network 2019.
 Buses 135, 145 and 151 were the last Darts to operate on 26 April 2019.